f18m/boost-intrusive-pool/README.md

 Of course take all these performance results with care.
 Actual performance gain may vary a lot depending on your rate of malloc/free operations, the pattern in which they happen, the size of the pooled items, etc etc.
+You can find the source code used to generate these benchmark results in the file [tests/performance_tests.cpp](tests/performance_tests.cpp).